 - Noise: This model has a CFM of 600, which comes at the price of being slightly louder than other hoods.

-The Broan-NuTone 36” under-cabinet range hood insert is a discrete alternative range hood that provides great ventilation without taking up a large part of your kitchen.
-This is ideal for those looking for a more simple style of kitchen and comes with 3-speed controls to adjust suction power.
+The Broan-NuTone 36” under-cabinet insert is a discrete wall mount range hood alternative that provides great ventilation without taking up a large part of your kitchen.
+Wall mounted range hoods like this are ideal for those looking for a more simple style of kitchen and comes with 3-speed controls to adjust suction power.

 As one of the best under-cabinet range hoods for gas stoves, it also comes with an integrated filter that reduces the build-up of bacteria while cooking.
 These filters are dishwasher safe, making maintenance an absolute breeze.
 In fact, the whole device is easy to keep clean – the main body can be simply wiped down whenever grime starts to build up.

-This device is relatively low-powered compared to some of the competition, but it has enough suction to comfortably serve small and medium-sized kitchens.
-Considering the fact that an under-cabinet range hood is usually used in small kitchens anyway, there’s no reason to mark Broan-NuTone down in this category.
-It’s still up there as perhaps the best hood vent for gas range.
+This wall mount range hood is relatively low-powered compared to some of the competition, but it has enough suction to comfortably serve small and medium-sized kitchens.
+Considering the fact that an under-cabinet hood is usually used in small kitchens anyway, there’s no reason to mark Broan-NuTone wall mount range hood models down in this category.
+It’s still up there as perhaps the best range hoods for gas vent.

 |Noise level||54 dB|